SoftFluent/CodeFluent-Entities-Documentation/development-guide/search_methods.md

 ###  Text Search (AutoStartsWith and Contains)

-Furthermore, since the content you’re searching for might not exactly match the stored content you can induce some flexibility using the **AutoStartsWith** property, such as:
+Furthermore, since the content you’re searching for might not exactly match the stored content you can induce some flexibility using the **Auto Starts With** property, such as: